-The Company launched customer loyalty programs for its GUESS? factory outlet, G by GUESS, GUESS?, and MARCIANO stores in March 2013, July 2009, August 2008 and September 2007, respectively.
-The GUESS?

-and MARCIANO loyalty programs were merged in May 2009.
+The Company launched customer loyalty programs in North America for its GUESS? factory outlet, G by GUESS, GUESS?, and MARCIANO stores in March 2013, July 2009, August 2008 and September 2007, respectively.
+The GUESS? factory outlet loyalty program was included in the GUESS? loyalty program since its inception in March 2013.
+The GUESS? and MARCIANO loyalty programs were merged in May 2009.
 Under the programs, customers accumulate points based on purchase activity.
 Once a loyalty program member achieves a certain point level, the member earns awards that may only be redeemed for merchandise.
 In all of the programs, unredeemed points generally expire after six months without additional purchase activity and unredeemed awards generally expire after two months.
 The Company uses historical redemption rates to estimate the value of future award redemptions which are accrued in current liabilities and recorded as a reduction of net revenue in the period which the related revenue is recognized.
-The aggregate dollar value of the loyalty program accruals included in accrued expenses was \$4.2 million and \$2.9 million at February 1, 2014 and February 2, 2013, respectively.
+The aggregate dollar value of the loyalty program accruals included in accrued expenses was \$4.5 million and \$4.2 million as of January 31, 2015 and February 1, 2014, respectively.
 Future revisions to the estimated liability may result in changes to net revenue.